 The downfall of the Thesis theme began to occur after another controversy, this time with @Yoast over the compatibility between Thesis and SEO by Yoast.
 This issue dragged on for a long time before being resolved, and in the end one thing was clear: Pearson had no interest in giving much choices to users.

-For a long time, I had wanted to switch my SEO settings to SEO by Yoast, but there was no plug-and-play solution available for this.
+For a long time, I had wanted to switch my SEO settings to Yoast SEO, but there was no plug-and-play solution available for this.
 There is no doubt that the Thesis theme handles SEO quite well, but over time its creator failed to implement the much-needed social SEO settings.
 As an end user who used Thesis for managing my site’s SEO, I was expecting that feature to be integrated by Thesis creators before anyone else, and yet it never happened.

 Thesis 2.x killed all hope:

 Thesis 2.x was launched back in 2012, and that killed every last hope I had for Thesis to be the best theme available to me.
 There was no easy way to migrate our existing Thesis 1.8x design over to Thesis 2.0.
 Many long-time Thesis users like myself ended up paying extra money to developers, just to code the existing design on Thesis 2.x.

 I’m not sure what Pearson was thinking, but he was evidently not worrying about existing users.
 He built an awesome framework with 2.x, but he apparently didn’t realize how many end users would be annoyed and frustrated with this move, in addition to the money we all lost in migrating our existing design to the Thesis 2.x version.

 Moreover, Thesis 2.x was launched without any proper documentation.
 Imagine being given a jet plane to fly without any proper training or even a manual!

 Shown below is a search trend graph for the Thesis theme, which shows the slow death of one of the best WordPress themes of all time: